-As reported in the 2009 Annual Report, a revised monitoring procedure for radio was introduced following discussions between the BAI and the IBI.
-Under the procedure, which was further revised during 2010, IBI compile a list of programmes which have a youth audience and which should therefore not carry alcohol advertising.
+The process for monitoring compliance with the Radio Code involves a number of steps.
+IBI compile a list of programmes which have a youth audience and which should therefore not carry alcohol advertising.
 This list is provided to both the BAI and the Monitoring Body.

 ASAI on behalf of the Monitoring Body requests the advertising logs from all radio stations for sample dates twice each year.
-These logs are assessed for compliance with the provisions of the Code and any breaches reported to the Monitoring Body.
+These logs are assessed for compliance with the provisions of the Code and any breaches are reported to the Monitoring Body.
 A copy of the compliance report is made available to the BAI through the membership of Michael O'Keeffe, Chief Executive, BAI, on the Monitoring Body.
-In keeping with their standard monitoring practice, the BAI's monitoring of a station's broadcasting output will continue to have regard to alcohol advertising in the context of both broadcasting content and the advertising logs submitted in response to a request for such material by the BAI.
-This is in keeping with their standard monitoring practice.
+In keeping with their standard monitoring practice, the BAI's monitoring of a station's broadcasting output has regard to alcohol advertising in the context of both broadcasting content and the advertising logs submitted in response to a request for such material by the BAI.